If you’re reading this article, chances are you’re going through a tough time and need some advice on how to deal with negative emotions.

 Make it a priority to be aware of how you really feel.

-Address the emotion, look at it from a third eye view and ask yourself why you feel this way.
+Address the emotion, look at it from a third-eye perspective, and ask yourself why you feel this way.

-Really explore your feelings, own it and then give yourself the room and space to feel bad.
+Really explore your feelings, own them, and then give yourself the room and space to feel bad.